isomerpages/mlaw-acd/_regulated-dealers/0-regulatory-regime.md

 Foreign dealer means a regulated dealer that -<br>
 (a) is -

-   (i) registered or incorporated outside Singapore, in the case of a body corporate or unincorporate: or (ii) habitually resident outside Singapore, in the case of an individual; and
+&nbsp;&nbsp;&nbsp;registered or incorporated outside Singapore, in the case of a body corporate or unincorporate: or &nbsp;&nbsp;&nbsp; habitually resident outside Singapore, in the case of an individual; and

 (b) does not have a permanent establishment, a place of management or a branch in Singapore at which the regulated dealer carries on the business of regulated dealing or business as an intermediary for regulated dealing.